These classic French cream puffs are light, delicate, and filled with fluffy, sweet whipped cream and dusted with powdered sugar.

 While I love creating and baking incredibly simple recipes, like small batch chocolate chips cookies and chocolate Nutella cake, sometimes it’s fun to create classic French pastries that require a little more work, too, like cream puffs.

 Cream puffs are delicate bites of crisp pastry filled with fluffy whipped cream.
 They aren’t too difficult to make and taste incredible!
 If you’ve ever taken a trip to France, you’ll see these pastries lining the shelves of almost every bakery you enter.

 Cream puffs, or profiteroles in French, are a classic French dessert made from a type of dough called pate a choux.
 When piped and baked, pate a choux has a slightly crispy exterior and light and hollow inside, making it the perfect vessel for filling.

 Pate a choux is unique because you need to cook the dough on the stovetop for a minute or two to cook the flour before adding the eggs.
 Cooking the flour before baking helps create their unique texture and hollow centers.
-Then, eggs are added gradually until the dough reaches a pipeable consistency.
+Then, you add the eggs gradually until the dough reaches a pipeable consistency.
 You pipe the dough into small circles and bake them, creating perfectly light balls of pastry.
 The outsides are crunchy and the insides should be slightly wet and custardy.
-Once cooled, you can fill them with all types of fillings, but this recipe calls for a Chantilly cream, which is sweetened vanilla whipped cream.
+Once cooled, you can fill them with all types of fillings.
+This recipe calls for a Chantilly cream, which is sweetened vanilla whipped cream.

-Some other French pastries made with pate a choux are eclairs and Paris-Brest.
+Some other French pastries made with pate a choux dough are eclairs and Paris-Brest.